mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 image:
   feature: https://process.filestackapi.com/AhTgLagciQByzXpFGRI0Az/crop=dim:[0,0,1250,260]/https://cdn1.img.sputniknews.com/images/105730/27/1057302722.jpg
 ---
-Amazon deforestation has been a serious concern over the past decades due to its devastating impact on biodiversity, habitat lost and climate change.
-One of the cause is the illegal gold mining.
+Amazon deforestation has been a serious concern over the past several decades due to its devastating impact on biodiversity, habitat lost and climate change.
+One of the causes is illegal gold mining.

-To pretect the beautiful Amazon forest from illegal mining, we can use satellite images combined with machine learning techniques to detect locations of such illegal activities.
+To protect the beautiful Amazon forest, we can combine satellite images with machine learning techniques to keep track of deforestation and detect such illegal activities.

 <!--more-->